apache/doris/docs/documentation/en/administrator-guide/dynamic-partition_EN.md

 ## Principle

-In some scenarios, the user will create partitions for the table according to the day and perform routine tasks regularly every day.In this case, the user needs to manually manage the partition, otherwise the data import may fail because the partition is forgot to create, which brings additional maintenance costs to the user.
+In some scenarios, the user will create partitions for the table according to the day and perform routine tasks regularly every day.
+In this case, the user needs to manually manage the partition, otherwise the data import may fail because the partition is forgot to create, which brings additional maintenance costs to the user.

-The design of implementation is that FE will starts a background thread that determines whether or not to start the thread and the scheduling frequency of the thread based on the parameters' dynamic_partition_enable 'and' dynamic_partition_check_interval_seconds' in fe.conf.
+The design of implementation is that FE will starts a background thread that determines whether or not to start the thread and the scheduling frequency of the thread based on the parameters `dynamic_partition_enable` and `dynamic_partition_check_interval_seconds` in `fe.conf`.

-When create a olap table, the dynamic_partition properties will be assigned, FE will parse dynamic_partition properties and check the legitimacy of the input parameters firstly, and then persist the properties to FE metadata, register the table to the list of dynamic partition at the same time.
+When create a olap table, the `dynamic_partition` properties will be assigned.
+FE will parse `dynamic_partition` properties and check the legitimacy of the input parameters firstly, and then persist the properties to FE metadata, register the table to the list of dynamic partition at the same time.
 Daemon thread will scan the dynamic partition list periodically according to the configuration parameters, read dynamic partition properties of the table, and doing the task of adding partitions.
 The scheduling information of each time will be kept in the memory of FE.
 You can check whether the scheduling task is successful through `SHOW DYNAMIC PARTITION TABLES`.

 ## Usage